ashejim/D195/_sources/task2.md

 Provide specific objective means of assessing success.
 You should base these criteria on successful execution and correct interpretation of your methods -not the results.
 It is acceptable that a test fails to find results statistically significant provided *the conclusion and methods are appropriate.*

+The criteria can be metrics, but also can be project-related task that can be counted as having been completed.
+See B.6 of the [Task 2 examples](resources:examples).

 ### C: Design of Data Analytics Solution

 In this part, you will discuss the details of your data analytics solution targeting an expert audience -fellow data analysts.
 These sections contain the rigorous data analysis requirements of task 2.
 Thus, we recommend completing at least a rough outline of this part before investing time in parts A and B.